 Employees wellbeing is a vital issue that companies are striving to address to ensure that their employees remain happy and motivated.
 After all, a successful workforce is a prosperous workforce.
 And we all want our staff to be happy and content, right?

-This checklist will take you through how you can integrate well-being habits into your company.
+This checklist will take you through how you can integrate well-being habits into your company to benefit Employee Wellbeing.
 The guide explains what can be considered in the organisation in advance then what you want to focus on for employee wellbeing at the workplace.
 From culture ands HR process to your leadership staff, you must consider implementing these within your business approach to see real advantages.

 So, this is our all-inclusive checklist with crucial sections to help you execute a purposeful well-being program:

 Employee Wellbeing Checklist

 There are a wide variety of psychological variables that relate to the employee wellbeing of workers at work.
 Everybody has a significant effect on your company’s inspiration, resources and emotions.

 Anxiety: Not only does anxiety affect our overall happiness at work-it can also harm employees’ physical health and well-being.